Mom's Moat-Worthy REIT Portfolio Update

 The portfolio should be purposely designed in a manner that will provide long-term enjoyment.
 Each REIT should be hand-picked and collectively the portfolio should provide sound diversification and durability attributes.
 The dividends should be generated like clockwork, with absolutely no train wrecks along the way.

-To seed the portfolio, I decided to filter out “the REITs that provide the overall best quality ratings”, referred to as SWANs (that stands for "sleeping well at night”).
+To seed the portfolio, I decided to filter out “the REITs that provide the overall best quality ratings,” referred to as SWANs (that stands for "sleeping well at night”).

 My process for analyzing REITs includes “substantial due diligence and research, including analyzing financial statements, comparing peers, speaking with management, and weighing the overall profitability of the operation.”